Heating Program

 Feeding Program

-When people come to us requesting a mobility, we deliver them to their homes and spend time with them this gaining an understanding of their living conditions and if they have family members who are able to help them.
+When people come to us requesting a mobility, we deliver them to their homes and spend time with them thus gaining an understanding of their living conditions and if they have family members who are able to help them.
 A relationship with them is begun, and because we are in their homes, we truly understand their needs.

-Because we saw many people living in really bad conditions and realized that there was no one to help them, God laid it on our hearts to begin a feeding program in 2016.
+Since we saw many people living in really bad conditions and realized that there was no one to help them, God put it on our hearts to begin a feeding program in 2016.
 What started with approximately 40 people has grown to over 100 people we provide food for on a monthly basis.
 The food we give provides for a month’s worth of necessary staples.
 For many it is literally the difference between having to choose to buy their medicine or buy food.

 Following is a story of just one person who receives our help: